dshcheung/wdi7/README.md

 ###Step 3
 Now we need the controller to process the data we sent it and create a database entry with it.

-When the controller recieves the data, it will automatically put it in the **params** variable
+When the controller receives the data, it will automatically put it in the **params** variable

 Given you sent these data in AJAX
 ```